BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 When you’re looking to purchase a service, do you trust what the company says about themselves?
 Or do you trust what their customers say?

 Your reviews are the cornerstone of your digital presence.
-93% of your customers check your reviews to make a purchasing decision.
+Over 90% of your customers check your reviews to make a purchasing decision.

 And you’ll want to display your best reviews throughout your website.
 When you include multiple reviews on your website, you let your customers do the talking for you.
 More on this in a later step.